In this post, I will explain five (5) important things you should know about the DUI blood test.

-You have the option of taking a breath or blood test if you are suspected of driving while under the influence of alcohol.
 In most cases, you will be required to first take the breath test and then be given the option of taking a blood test at no cost to you1.

 If a breathalyzer is broken or unavailable, then you must submit to blood testing or be considered to have refused to test.

 Yes.
 In California, your DUI attorney can usually file a blood split order with the court to get your blood sample tested by an independent laboratory.